crawl/crawl/crawl-ref/docs/crawl_manual.rst

 Dexterity
   Abbreviated to "Dex".
-Increases your accuracy with melee and ranged weapons, and your damage with long and short blades.
-Significantly affects your ability to dodge attacks aimed at you, your general effectiveness with shields, your stealth, and your effectiveness when stabbing unaware enemies.
+Increases your accuracy with melee and ranged weapons, and your damage with ranged weapons and long and short blades.
+Significantly affects your ability to dodge attacks aimed at you, your effectiveness with shields, your stealth, and your effectiveness when stabbing unaware enemies.

 These primary attributes grow permanently from gaining levels, and may increase or decrease temporarily from mutations or while using certain